 Matthew has worked with Amnesty International, Fairtrade Foundation, University of Liverpool, Greenpeace, 38 Degrees, The Scarman Trust, Campaign against the Arms Trade, Centre for Alternative Technology, Co-operatives UK and Friends of the Earth.
 He is a member of the Rhizome Cooperative- a coop specialising in conflict resolution, consensus building and facilitation of contentious issues.

 A unique day of interactive and participatory learning to build your confidence as facilitator or workshop leader.
+You'll be required to think deeply about what it means to be a facilitator and challenged to come up with your own solutions and techniques.

 You will develop your skills and attitudes as a facilitator in working with diverse groups and using participatory processes.
 We'll look at what it means to be in the mind-set of a facilitator rather than to just ‘do facilitation’.
 The day will also build your confidence and give you a solid basis on which to develop your own style and techniques.